 We stop in Stromness – one of Scotland’s most picturesque seaboard villages and then travel onto Maeshowe, where in the 12th century the Vikings left one of the largest collections of Norse runic inscriptions.
 Then it’s back to Kirkwall.
 Overnight in Orkney.

 Saturday, June 17 Day 9

 Today we leave Orkney and sail the Viking waters back to the mainland.
 From here you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains following the rocky cliffs and stunning golden sand beaches of our northern coastline.
 We then visit the far northwest highlands and the grandeur, expanse and wilderness of the mountains of Assynt before stopping to view the 15th century ruins of Ardvreck Castle.
-From here we travel to Ullapool, situated at the mouth of Loch Broom, a beautiful whitewashed fishing village where we spent our last night’s stay on tour.
-Overnight in Ullapool.
+From here we travel to Ullapool, situated at the mouth of Loch Broom, a beautiful whitewashed fishing village.
+Overnight in Lochinver.

 Sunday, June 18 Day 10

 Leaving Ullapool behind you, you take in the drama of the River Droma as it plunges 60m down into Corrieshalloch Gorge, before taking in the beautiful Loch Glascarnoch, on the way past the ‘Capital of the Highlands’ Inverness.
 You can then visit Culloden Moor, the site of The Battle of Culloden in 1746, one of the bloodiest events in our history and the last battle to have been fought on the British mainland, before taking a short drive to the standing stones at Clava Cairns, one of Scotland’s most sacred prehistory sites that was made famous by Diana Gabaldon in the “Outlander” books.